Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 - Follow those assertions with supporting evidence.

 - Include a “Professional Summary” if you are an experienced Nurse.
-(More on this below)

 - Only apply to roles that you match 100% of the “Required Qualifications.”

-- Use simple fonts such as Times New Roman, Arial, or Calibri, never smaller than 10-point font.
+- Never use smaller than 10-point font.
 See Part 5 for more styling suggestions.

-- Use simple black bullet (dots) points not special bullet symbols.
+- Use simple black bullet (dots) points, not special bullet symbols.

-- Save your resume as a .doc, .docx or .pdf format
+- Save your resume as a .doc, .docx, or .pdf format.

 - If using an abbreviation, always spell out the words followed by the abbreviation or acronym.
 You never know how the abbreviation was entered into the ATS.

-- Use standard, simple section headers such as, “Work History” or “Education.”
-List specific skills, including:
+- Use standard, simple section headers such as “Work History” or “Education.”

 - Settings you’ve worked in